ZACKHADD/Data_Codes_Steps/Overview Subjects/Fabric/Pipeline_checkfile_beforewrite.md

-# The present document gives an example of a Fabrci data pipline to check the existence of file before transformation and writing to the destination
+# The present document gives an example of a Fabric data pipline to check the existence of file before transformation and writing to the destination

 ## Action: The pipeline checks if the CSV source file exist or not before running a notebook that filters the data and write it down to a delta table in onelake.